 For an employer with 10,000 workers, the productivity losses from all this can be as much as $3.3 million per year.
 An additional $166,000 goes to absenteeism — all as a result of financially stressed employees.
 It’s important to note that in the PwC survey, the 50% of employees who were stressed about finances said it was mostly because they couldn’t cover emergency expenses.
 This is exactly where earned wage access can come into play: It helps workers cover emergency expenses using their own money, without resorting to “solutions” like payday loans or predatory credit cards that only make their problems worse.
 This enables your workers to stay focused on their jobs instead of wondering how they’ll handle a financial crisis.

 Data shows that when employees feel heard, supported, and taken care of, they stay at their jobs longer.
 In addition, companies that monitor the health and public sentiment around businesses note that companies which focus on workers’ well-being — specifically their financial security — fare better.
-Offering Even’s responsible on-demand pay solution has helped companies make great strides in this area:
+Offering Even’s employer-sponsored EWA solution has helped companies make great strides in this area:

 By offering EWA to help employees go from stressed and disengaged to feeling taken care of and focused, employers can reap positive business benefits and create stronger bonds with workers.
 And, employers can receive these benefits at little to no cost: Offering Even’s EWA solution to employees can cost you nothing.